r7wx/easy-gate/README.md

 [...]
 ```

-You can find the complete file in the examples directory.
+You can find the complete file in the examples directory (examples/easy-gate.nginx.conf).

 ## Configuration